e-gov/GOVSSO/TechnicalSpecification.md

 10. The client application will use the authorization code to acquire a GOVSSO ID Token.
 This is done in client application backend by sending an ID Token request to GOVSSO.
 11. GOVSSO will respond to the client application with a GOVSSO ID Token.
 GOVSSO will also internally update the SSO session expiration time to `currentTime + 15 minutes`.
 The client application now has the user authentication information and can display the protected page.

-### 4.2 SSO session update process
+### 4.2 Session update process

 Once the user has been authenticated and an SSO session created, the client application must periodically perform SSO session update requests to keep the SSO session alive in GOVSSO.
-In GOVSSO protocol this is done by acquiring a new token from GOVSSO service.
+In GOVSSO protocol this is done by acquiring a new ID Token from GOVSSO service.
 GOVSSO session update requests are very similar to authentication requests.
 The only difference is that GOVSSO will not display any graphical page to the user when the user agent is redirected.
 To differentiate SSO session update requests from SSO authentication requests, the client application will add `prompt` parameter to the request (`prompt=none`). ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] "3.1.2.1.
 Authentication Request".

-SSO Session update request can be made only when the client application knows the previous ID Token and a valid SSO session exists.
+SSO session update request can be made only when the client application knows the previous ID Token and a valid SSO session exists.
 Client application must prove that it has knowledge of the SSO session context by including the `id_token_hint` parameter to request containing previous ID Token.
 This is a security measure and helps to assure that GOVSSO and client application have the same knowledge about the authenticated user.

 If the SSO session update request fails for any reason, then the client application must perform a new SSO authentication process to get a new ID Token.